Home Compare CHRW vs JBHT

 Growth

-Both rank well on growth, but J.B.
-Hunt Transport Services, Inc. still holds a clear edge.
+Both look solid on growth, though J.B.
+Hunt Transport Services, Inc. still holds the stronger peer position.

 Stability